wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/01-Introduction_and_Goals.md

 - Obtain large parts of the data on Wikidata.
 - Quickly create visualizations based on data from Wikidata without the need to download it.
 - Fix minor modeling and data issues.

-### Data importer

-- - Import large amount of data (>1M entities) into a third-party Wikibase quickly & efficiently.

-#### Wikidata Data donor

-- Import (donate) subset of my collection data to Wikidata.
-- Monitor, maintain, and re-export the data donated to Wikidata.
-- Cross-check an external data collection against Wikidata.